vmware-tanzu/velero/design/backup-performance-improvements.md

 This design proposal will include two development phases:
 - Phase 1 will refactor the backup workflow to identify blocks of items that should be backed up together, and then coordinate backup hooks among items in the block.
-- Phase 2 will add multiple multiple worker threads for backing up item blocks, so instead of backing up each block as it identified, the velero backup workflow will instead add the block to a channel and one of the workers will pick it up.
+- Phase 2 will add multiple worker threads for backing up item blocks, so instead of backing up each block as it identified, the velero backup workflow will instead add the block to a channel and one of the workers will pick it up.
 - Actual support for VolumeGroupSnapshots is out-of-scope here and will be handled in a future design proposal, but the item block refactor introduced in Phase 1 is a primary building block for this future proposal.

 ## Background